bantya/Keypirinha-Command/README.md

 - **Keep Open**: Do not close the prompt after running the command.
 - **Close CMD**: Close the prompt after running the command.

-*NOTE: These actions are first preference, if applied to a command.*
+*NOTE: These actions have first preference, if applied with a command.*

 ## Change Log: